SelfCareMap

 Why Colorado Floaters Love This Recovery Method

-• Athletes and fitness enthusiasts seeking accelerated muscle recovery
+• Athletes and fitness enthusiasts seeking accelerated muscle recovery and a reduction in lactic acid buildup after high intensity interval training or endurance sports.

-• Stressed professionals needing mental clarity and emotional balance
+• Stressed professionals needing mental clarity and emotional balance to combat burnout and improve cognitive focus.

 What to Expect During Your First Float

 Once you settle in, most people drift into a profound state of relaxation.
 Your thoughts may wander, or you might find unexpected mental clarity.
 Many floaters report creative insights, emotional releases, or simply a blissful blank state.
+It is common to lose track of time entirely, as the lack of visual and auditory cues removes the standard markers we use to measure the passing of an hour.

 Cost and Frequency